MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

 This policy setting lets you decide whether users can change their search engine.
 Important.
 You can only use this setting with domain-joined or MDM-enrolled devices.

-For more info, see the Microsoft browser extension policy (aka.ms/browserpolicy).
+For more info, see the [Microsoft browser extension policy](http://aka.ms/browserpolicy).

 | If you… | Then… |
 | --- | --- |